-MSc project work (see section 5.7) will normally be carried out over the summer immediately after the end of the second semester in Year 2 - a period of 13 weeks is specified for this.
+MSc project work will normally be carried out over the summer immediately after the end of the second semester in Year 2 - a period of 12 weeks is specified for this.

 Award Requirements

 Award of MSc with Distinction requires a credit-weighted average at least 70% over 8 courses at grades A-C in Year 2 plus a project work (or other form of assessment) at a minimum of grade A.